mbrooker/mbrooker-blog/_posts/2018-06-20-littles-law.md

 Telling stories about our systems, for all its potential imprecision, is a powerful way to build and communicate intuition.

 *The system was ticking along nicely, then just after midnight a spike of requests from arrived from a flash sale.
-This caused latency to increase because of increases lock contention on the database, which in turn caused 10% of client calls to time-out and be retried.
+This caused latency to increase because of increased lock contention on the database, which in turn caused 10% of client calls to time-out and be retried.
 A bug in backoff in our client meant that this increased call rate to 10x the normal for this time of day, further increasing contention.* And so on...

 Each step in the story evolves by understanding the relationship between latency, concurrency and arrival rate.
 The start of the story is almost always some triggering event that increases latency or arrival rate, and the end is some action or change that breaks the cycle.
 Each step in the story offers an opportunity to identify something to make the system more robust.
 Can we reduce the increase in 𝑊 when λ increases?
 Can we reduce the increase in λ when 𝑊 exceeds a certain bound?
 Can we break the cycle without manual action?